oyvfoss/pyiceproc/README.rst

 - Individual ensembles are retained only if they pass various quality tests and tests of internal consistency.

+**Chopping of time points and depth bins**

+- Easy chopping of depth ADCP bins or simgle time entries.

+**Depth interpolation**

-**Depth interpolation** - Interpolation fixed-depth.
+- Interpolation fixed-depth.

-**Analysis and visualization** - Pr
+**Analysis and visualization**

+- Print basic statistics of the dataset.
+- Some very basic plots.

+(Not intended to contain advanced analysis tools - just what is necessary during processing)

+**Export**

-**Export** - Functionality to export to smaller "analysis" xarray Dataset where unused variables are removed.
+- Functionality to export to smaller "analysis" xarray Dataset where unused variables are removed.
 - Functionality to export to netCDF file (.nc).

-  *NOTE:* The resulting file *should* be formatted according to CF conventions.
+  - *NOTE:* The resulting file *should* be formatted according to CF conventions.
     Do check your dataset closely before publication, however.

 ****